-Do not take out a second mortgage on your home to pay your debts.
-If you cannot pay your unsecured debts why would you transfer them to a secure debt attached to your home, once you do that if you cannot make these payments the creditor would be entitled to take your home through foreclosure.
+Do not take out a second home mortgage to pay debts.
+This transfers unsecured debts to secured debt attached to your home.
+If you cannot make payments your creditor will foreclose on your home.
+It is possible to protect your home in bankruptcy.

-Do not pay your debts out of a retirement savings account.
-You will need these funds in the future when you are able to retire.
-Retirement accounts will also be protected through a bankruptcy filing.
+Do not pay debts using your retirement savings account.
+Retirement accounts are protected through a bankruptcy filing.

 Do not max out your credit cards to stay afloat.
 Recently incurred charges may not be able to be discharged through a bankruptcy filing.

 Do not transfer your home to another person to avoid having a lien placed on your property.
-If you do this you will not be able to file for at least 4 years and this could be considered fraud in the eyes of the court.
+Call us first to discuss any such transfers.

-Bankruptcy is not the end of the world, just because you have fallen into a bad financial situation does not mean that you are a bad person.
+Bankruptcy is not the end of the world.
 There are hundreds of thousands of bankruptcy filings in the United States each and every year.

 Here are some thoughts of things to do when filing for bankruptcy.

 Do consider this decision very carefully.
-Are you really in so far over your head that bankruptcy is the only way out.
 Under Chapter 7 you will only be able to receive a discharge every 8 years.
-There are other options if you have filed within the last 8 years and are struggling, contact us for a free consultation to discuss these options, 513-752-3900.
+There are other options if you have filed within the last 8 years and are struggling.
+Contact us for a free consultation.

-Do follow the advise of your attorney.
-At our office we have over 30 years of combined experience and will be able to guide you to make sure your bankruptcy is as painless as possible.
+Do follow the advice of your attorney.
+At our office we have over 55 years of combined experience and will be able to guide you to make sure your bankruptcy is as painless as possible.

 Do be sure to list all of your creditors on your petition.

-Do close any bank accounts you have any credit lines or credit cards associated with.
+Do close any bank accounts with which you have credit lines or credit cards.
 This will prevent the account from being seized by the creditor.